OFS/opae-sdk/doc/opae-c++/opaecxx.md

 ### Properties classes
 The first diagram shows classes related to `fpga_properties`.
 The class, `properties`, wraps `fpga_properties` and uses public members of type `pvalue` and `guid_t` to get/set properties stored in an instance of an `fpga_properties`.
-Theese two classes are designed to call an accessor method in the OPAE C API to either read property values or set them.
+These two classes are designed to call an accessor method in the OPAE C API to either read property values or set them.
 Because most accessor methods in the OPAE C API share a similar signature, `pvalue` generalizes them into common operations that translate into calling the corresponding C API function.
 The class, `guid_t`, follows similar patterns when reading or assigning values.